coopbri/halo/README.md

 #### Server Unit Tests

-The core and several other packages have unit tests which are can be run all together by running `npm run test` from the root directory, or individually by running it from the package directory.
+The core and several other packages have unit tests which are can be run all together by running `bun run test` from the root directory, or individually by running it from the package directory.

 Unit tests are co-located with the files which they test, and have the suffix `.spec.ts`.

-If you're getting `Error: Bindings not found.`, please run `npm rebuild @swc/core`.
+If you're getting `Error: Bindings not found.`, please run `bun rebuild @swc/core`.

 #### End-to-end Tests

 Certain packages have e2e tests, which are located at `/packages/<name>/e2e/`.
-All e2e tests can be run by running `npm run e2e` from the root directory, or individually by running it from the package directory.
+All e2e tests can be run by running `bun run e2e` from the root directory, or individually by running it from the package directory.

 e2e tests use the `@vendure/testing` package.
 For details of how the setup works, see the [Testing docs](https://docs.vendure.io/guides/developer-guide/testing/).